gdsc-Poornima-University/GITHUB-Workshop/README.md

 ## 📜 Lisence 📜

-This repozitory and its contents are licensed under the [MIT Licence](LICENSE), which means you are free to use, modify, and distriubute the materials with proper attribution.
+This repository and its contents are licensed under the [MIT Licence](LICENSE), which means you are free to use, modify, and distriubute the materials with proper attribution.

 ## 🙏 Acknowledgments 🙏